This Yakisoba Okonomiyaki recipe is bursting with umami flavors. It's a super hearty, rich, utterly delicious Japanese comfort food.

-Katsuobushi – This is bonito flakes.
-It’s dried, fermented, and smoked Skipjack tuna.
-Katsuobushi has a distinct umami flavor, and beautifully moves about when added to the top a hot dish as a garnish.
+Katsuobushi - This is bonito flakes.
+It's dried, fermented, and smoked Skipjack tuna.
+Katsuobushi has a distinct umami flavor, and beautifully moves about when added to the top of a hot dish as a garnish.

 Tororo Kombu - These are thin and long, dried shavings of Kombu that has been softened in vinegar.
 Kombu is a type of edible kelp that is often the basis of seasoning in Japanese cuisine, and like Katsuobushi, it brings an irreplaceable umami flavor to the dishes it's added to.